Your Pregnancy Trimester Breakdown

 The Third Trimester

 The third trimester is the final stage of pregnancy.
 This trimester includes the period from 27 weeks of pregnancy to the delivery of your baby.
 During this stage, the fetus will grow from around 12 inches to 18 or 20 inches, depending on the overall size of your baby.
 It is extremely common for kicks and rolls to become much stronger during this trimester and women will often feel the baby moving during this period.
-Many women will continue to work until late in their third trimester, though this will depend primarily on their situation and experience.
+It may be useful to consult with your healthcare provider if you are ever concerned about fluctuating amounts of movement with your baby.
+Many women will continue to work until late in their third trimester, though this will depend primarily on their situation and pregnancy experience.

 Symptoms During the Third Trimester

-The third trimester comes with its own unique set of symptoms.
-Many of these symptoms are similar to those in the first trimester.
+The third trimester comes with its own unique set of symptoms, though many of these symptoms are similar to those in the first trimester.
 During the third trimester, women are likely to experience heartburn and swollen feet.
 Mood swings are another common symptom that comes along with the third trimester.
-Another thing to watch out for during the third trimester is insomnia.
-This can have a significant impact on your stress and health.
+Another thing to watch out for during the third trimester is insomnia, which can have a significant impact on your stress and health.
 Choosing comfortable positions can help you to get more sleep.
 Frequent urination is also common during the third trimester of pregnancy, because the baby will be placing a great deal more weight on your bladder.

 The Fourth Trimester